PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_memory.md

   partition:
     - cpu
   min_run_time:             61  # minutes
-  tb_hours_threshold:      100  # terabyte-hours
+  tb_hours_threshold:       50  # terabyte-hours
   ratio_threshold:        0.35  # [0.0, 1.0]
   mean_ratio_threshold:   0.35  # [0.0, 1.0]
   median_ratio_threshold: 0.35  # [0.0, 1.0]
-  num_top_users:             5  # count
+  num_top_users:            10  # count
   admin_emails:
     - admin@institution.edu
 ```

 Each configuration parameter is explained below:

 - `cluster`: Specify the cluster name as it appears in the Slurm database.
-One cluster name
-per alert.

 - `partitions`: Specify one or more Slurm partitions.

-- `min_run_time`: (Optional) Minimum run time in minutes for a job to be included in the calculation.
-For example, if `min_run_time: 30` is used then jobs that ran for less than 30 minutes are ignored.
-Default: 0

 - `tb_hours_threshold`: The threshold for TB-hours per day.
 This value
 is multiplied by `--days` to determine the threshold of TB-hours for
 the user to receive an email message.

 - `ratio_threshold`: This quantity is the sum of CPU memory used divded
-by the total memory allocated for all jobs of a given user in the specified
+by the total memory allocated for all jobs of a given user.
-time window.
 This quantity varies between 0 and 1.

 - `median_ratio_threshold`: This is median value of memory used divided by
 memory allocated for the individual jobs of the user.
+This quantity varies between 0 and 1.

 - `mean_ratio_threshold`: The mean value of the memory used divided by the
 memory allocated per job for a given user.
 This quantity varies between 0
 and 1.

+- `email_file`: The text file to be used for the email message to users.

+- `min_run_time`: (Optional) Minimum run time in minutes for a job to be included in the calculation.
+For example, if `min_run_time: 30` then jobs that ran for less than 30 minutes are ignored.
+Default: 0

 - `cores_per_node`: (Optional) Number of CPU-cores per node.

-- `mem_per_node`: (Optional) CPU memory per node in GB.
+- `mem_per_node`: (Optional) CPU memory per node in units of GB.

 - `cores_fraction`: (Optional) Fraction of the cores per node that will cause the job to be ignored.
 For instance, with `cores_fraction: 0.8` if a node has 32 cores and the job allocates 30 of them then the job will be ignored since 30/32 > 0.8.
 Default: 1

-- `num_top_users`: (Optional) Only consider the number of users equal to `num_top_users` after sorting by "unused TB-hours".
+- `num_top_users`: (Optional) Only consider the number of users equal to this value after sorting by "unused TB-hours".
+Default: 15

 - `num_jobs_display`: (Optional) Number of jobs to display in the email message to users.
 Default: 10